-A rigorous curriculum in Electrical Engineering requires 183 term hours of credit, taking approximately four years to complete.
-Students in the EE Program must earn a grade of "C" or better in all EE courses that are prerequisites for another EE course.
+The Bachelor of Science in Electrical Engineering requires 184 credit hours, taking approximately four years to complete.
+Students in the BSEE Program must earn a grade of "C" or better in all EE courses that are prerequisites for another EE course.